RodargDev/Rodarg-Queue/README.md

 The queue is seperated into 2 plugins.
 One plugin is for the bungeecord server and one is for the queue server.

-Get the plugins here: {Spigot link}
+Get the plugins here: https://www.spigotmc.org/resources/minecraft-queue.85674/

 Queue server setup:
 1. Open the config file.